MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/09-roadmap.md

 **Story 2.6: Zero Trust Scoring Algorithm** (Priority: P1, Effort: 20 hours)
 ```
 As a: User
-I want to: See Zero Trust score for my Azure environment
+I want to: See Zero Trust score for my GCP environment
 So that: I know my compliance level

 Acceptance Criteria: